Raiden Fighters 2

-Raiden Fighters 2: Operation Hell Dive (ライデンファイターズ2, Raiden Faitāzu Tsū) is a 1997 scrolling shooter arcade game by Seibu Kaihatsu.
+Raiden Fighters 2: Operation Hell Dive (ライデンファイターズ2, Raiden Faitāzu Tsū) is a 1997 vertical-scrolling shooter arcade game developed and published by Seibu Kaihatsu.
 It is the direct sequel to Raiden Fighters, which is a spin-off of the Raiden scrolling shooter video game franchise.
 This game shares the same game mechanics as its predecessor while expanding on the concepts that defined it.
 It is followed by Raiden Fighters Jet, the third game in the series.

 Gameplay

 Raiden Fighters 2 has simplistic controls typical of shoot 'em up games.
 A Fire button shoots the player's weapons.
 A Bomb button releases a special attack that damages enemies and cancels out enemy fire over a large area.

 A new feature introduced in Raiden Fighters 2 is the Hybrid Attack, available only during a two-player game.
 When two players are close to each other and use their charged attacks, the Hybrid attack is activated, rendering both players invincible for the duration of the attack.

 Medals appear more frequently than in the first game, giving players increased scoring opportunities.